 Some researchers create methods or strategies for teaching content vocabulary which appear to be created from research and personal experience that they know to be effective.
 One such strategy is the four-level framework, in which the author states that the before deciding how to best present content vocabulary, educators should be “making the match: students, purposes, words, and strategies” (Flanigan & Greenwood, 2007, p.
 227).
 The purpose of the lesson is taken into consideration when choosing the vocabulary words.
-In this plan there is a “four-level framework’ for words (Flanigan & Greenwood, p.
-228).
+In this plan, there is a “four-level framework’ for words .
 Tier one words need to be taught before the lesson and are necessary for understanding the lesson content.
 They are the more challenging words and a teacher should allow 15-20 minutes of instructional time.
 Tier two words are also necessary for understanding content; however, these words do not take as much time to teach.
 Tier three words do not need to be taught before the reading to understand it, and can be taught during or even after the lesson.
-Tier four words are words that do not need to be taught because students most likely know them (Flanigan & Greenwood, 2007).
+Tier four words are words that do not need to be taught because students most likely know them .
 Then after selecting the vocabulary words, tables are set up for choosing a strategy for teaching a word and the reason for teaching it as well as the tier (level) of the word.
-The researchers of this vocabulary strategy state that the purpose is to provide a framework for teaching vocabulary and incorporate best practices into the lesson (Flanigan & Greenwood, 2007).
+The researchers of this vocabulary strategy state that the purpose is to provide a framework for teaching vocabulary and incorporate best practices into the lesson .

 The practice of co-teaching in science and math is a good strategy for teaching content vocabulary among many other benefits and is particularly well suited for those two content areas.
 The authors of this article use the station rotation co-teaching model due to all of the benefits it provides for both general education and special education students.
 They feel that “station teaching can promote the use of technology and communication while decreasing student-to-teacher ratios and allowing for more direct support and small group instruction” (Moorehead & Grillo, 2013, p.
 56).
 The authors state that while there is a limited amount of support for station rotation as the better fit for teaching general education and special education students, more recent support concludes that the idea of using different co-teaching models increases the effectiveness of the model.
 This model is also flexible for grouping, allowing each teacher to plan for and teach a station and have a third station for independent work.
 With both teachers responsible for a station, it allows them both to feel equally responsible for the success of the lesson.
 It also allows additional teacher support for those students who struggle with science by allowing for more conversation and questions.
 In a small group setting it is also easier for the special educator to concentrate on IEP goals and objectives.
 Station Teaching works much the same way for teaching math as it does for science.